ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 If you wanted to earn supplimentary income while in Japan by other means unrelated to your missionary work, you must apply for a specific work permit.
 Though this would only be for work that does not take away your time or focus from your missionary activities.

 That's the legal side!
 Regardless, we expect that all of our team members will be fully supported financially to be in Japan.
-If you would like to apply for a work permit while in Japan, please discuss this with your assigned elder(s).
+If you would like to apply for a work permit while in Japan, please discuss this with the General Lead Link (currently Gary).